osg-htc/docs/docs/other/install-voms.md

       "/DC=org/DC=doegrids/OU=Services/CN=cms-xen3.fnal.gov"  vdt
     ```

-You can find more in the <a href="/bin/view/Documentation/Release3/InstallComputeElement#CeEdgMkgridmap" class="twikiAnchorLink">Compute Element install document</a>.
+You can find more in the [compute element install document](../compute-element/install-htcondor-ce).

 Testing the GUMS interface
 --------------------------------------------------------------------